Mr. Delligatti works with clients on a wide range of securities, regulatory, corporate, disclosure and transactional matters, including:

 Mr. Delligatti is a member of the District of Columbia and New York Bar Associations and is an active member of the Cornell and Chaminade Baltimore/Washington Alumni Chapters.

-Prior to joining Goodwin, Mr. Delligatti was an associate in the Washington D.C. office of Morrison & Foerster LLP.
+Prior to joining Goodwin, Mr. Delligatti was an attorney in the Washington D.C. office of Morrison & Foerster LLP.
 While attending law school, he participated in the U.S. Securities and Exchange Commission's Law Student Observer Program as an intern for the Division of Enforcement's Trial Unit.